hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

     'django.contrib.sessions',
     'django.contrib.messages',
     'django.contrib.staticfiles',
-    'collection', # this is the app we added, make sure to name it the same as yours.
+    'collection', # this is the app we added
 )
 ```